CodeTwo Exchange Rules Pro

 Key features of the signature template editor:

-- Quickly customize pre-built templates in the signature template library before opening them in the editor.
+- Quickly customize pre-built signature, disclaimer or auto-reply templates in the template library before opening them in the editor.
 You can for example add or remove elements such as logo, banner, social links, etc.

 - Use conditional placeholders to create custom placeholders that can contain multiple values.
 This type of placeholders can be used e.g. to add a generic phone number to a signature in case a sender has no phone number specified in AD, or to add a different banner for selected users only.